electricazimuth/tempo/README.md

     *   Use Electron's **IPC (Inter-Process Communication)** and a **preload script** as the bridge between the web UI (Renderer Process) and the Node.js backend (Main Process).
     *   The Main Process will use Node's `fs` module to handle all file reading/writing and `dialog.showOpenDialog` for a native folder picker.
     *   The app will now have the ability to remember the user's last project path and provide a true "local-first" experience without repeated prompts.
 *   **API Calls:** All `fetch` calls to the RIFE API will be moved from the Renderer to the Main process.
 This eliminates any potential CORS issues.
+We will experiment with using an in browser ncnn wasm version of RIFE.
 *   **Native Features:** We will add native OS menu bars ("File > Open Folder", etc.) for better desktop integration.
 *   **Build & Distribution:** Implement an automated build process using a tool like **`electron-builder`** to create installers for macOS, Windows, and Linux.